Translate/ Language

 If the base of your box is a concrete or asphalt surface, chances are it is already level.
 If however, you are using a dirt surface then you will have some work to do.

 Using a garden hoe, a garden rake, and any other garden tools you feel are necessary, level the surface for the base of your grow box by removing all weeds, rubble, stones, etc. Break up any large clumps of soil.
-If necessary, you may want to add some sharp sand or plastering sand to the area to help in making the base of the grow box nice and level.
+If necessary, you may want to add some sharp sand or plastering sand to the area to help make the base of the grow box nice and level.

 When you have completed your task, the surface for the base of your grow box should look something like this: